 It comes as a surprise to many coffee drinkers how much effort goes into growing the plant that will eventually be cultivated into their favorite hot beverage.
 One of those difficulties is the narrow space where coffee plants can grow.

 Coffee plants are technically fruit-bearing plants that require a specific climate to thrive.
-Factors such as soil composition, elevation, and rainfall all must be carefully researched before the long process of growing coffee is started.
+Factors such as soil composition, elevation, and rainfall must all be carefully researched before the long process of growing coffee is started.

 Climate is the most important aspect of growing coffee.
 Although 50 countries have areas suitable for cultivation, the space is smaller than you may think.